jamesocoder/myProjects/docker/vite_ts/README.md

 - [ ] Add code to [the backend](./back/src/main.ts) that prevents direct connections from unauthorized origins
     - Investigate [helmetjs](https://github.com/helmetjs/helmet) as a security option
-- [ ] Investigate self-healing deployments with [health checks](https://docs.docker.com/reference/compose-file/services/#healthcheck)
-    - An container's inspect output has a "State" element that shows an ExitCode which may be helpful for diagnosing/testing/implementing health checks

 ## How to run